Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ### EWS-G

 - **EWS-G2 (GOES 15)**, a retired GOES satellite part of the `GOES-N` series, was transferred to USSF and moved over the Indian Ocean to replace EWS-G1 (GOES 13) and now broadcasts a few relatively weak signals:
-    - **CDA Telemetry** - Contains telemetry (duh), can be used to check your setup is working properly.
+    - **CDA Telemetry** - Contains telemetry (duh), can be used to check your setup is working properly
     - **GVAR** - A relatively weak broadcast that contains all 5 imagery channels at a 1 km/px quality for the singular VIS channel and 4 km/px for the other IR channels.
-    - **SD** - Broadcasts raw instrument data, separates into two downlinks on the same frequency:
+    - **SD** - Sensor Data - Broadcasts raw instrument data, separates into two downlinks on the same frequency:
         - **Raw imager data**
         - **Raw sounder data**
 - GVAR is very prone to corruption because of lacking FEC, which often causes lines to be misplaced in the resulting imagery.
-I have created a corrector to make the imagery more presentable even at low SNRs, you can view it [here](https://github.com/Cpt-Dingus/GVAR-line-corrector/).
+In 2.0, correction has been baked in, but if you are still using an older version of SatDump and want significantly more presentable imagery at low SNRs, you can find it [here](https://github.com/Cpt-Dingus/GVAR-line-corrector/).
 - The sounder is disabled: The raw sounder downlink is empty, GVAR produces empty sounder images.
+The solar imager (SXI) is also disabled.

 > Reception note: The satellite normally does regional crops, as they can be scanned faster than full disc images at just 15 minutes.
 It still transmits a full disc image every 3 hours.